zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    python basic-agent.py
     ```

 1. Observe the output, which will display the agent's text response and download the image file.
-Open that file, and you'll see your agent has created a graphical chart with movie revenues.
+Open that file with the following command, and you'll see your agent has created a graphical chart with movie revenues:

+    ```
+   download ./<your_image_filename>
+    ```

 1. Feel free to edit the message content to try other questions, such as popular movies from other years or certain genres.

 ## Clean up